SuccinctPaul/zkvm-demos/README.md

 ### how to run the Risc0 demo

-* cd to the Risc0 demo directory
+* cd to the target demo directory

 ```bash
 cd risc0/risc0-host